MeganTran6023/VanDerVaartLab.MT/README.md

 * made loop_print_rmsd.sh to get average RMSD of each DNA sequence.
 Calculated by using sum of RMSD values divided by total number of rows.
 Output .txt file with RMSD data

 ## __12/18__
 * made histograms of sequences from txt files from loop_print_rmsd.sh on Jupyter NB using Python.
-See BarGraph_Major_RMSD.ipynb for code
+See Histogram_Major_RMSD.ipynb for code

 ![image](https://github.com/Sonicdaheghod/VanDerVaartLab.MT/assets/68253811/70c10336-08f0-4a91-9ba1-c964f85d661e)